jeffposnick/jeffy-info/site/posts/2017/11/10/post-cds-perf-links.md

 ---
 layout: default.njk
-title: "CDS Perf Review Clinic Takeaways"
+title: 'CDS Perf Review Clinic Takeaways'
-excerpt: "A linkdump by any other name...."
+excerpt: 'A linkdump by any other name....'
 tags:
   - cds
   - performance